-Dr. Jaclyn Albin is a combined Internal Medicine and Pediatrics (Med-Peds) doctor at the Rees-Jones Center for Foster Care Excellence at Children’s Health℠.
-She is also an assistant professor of pediatrics and internal medicine at UT Southwestern Medical Center.
+Dr. Jaclyn Albin is a combined Internal Medicine and Pediatrics (Med-Peds) doctor in the Developmental Pediatrics Department at Children’s Health℠.
+She is also an associate professor of pediatrics and internal medicine at UT Southwestern Medical Center.

 After earning her medical degree at George Washington University School of Medicine in Washington, D.C., Dr. Albin completed a four-year residency in Med-Peds at Baylor College of Medicine in Houston, followed by an additional year as chief resident at Texas Children’s Hospital.